jawerty/crowdhub/README.md

 NinjaMine (pseudo-name for alpha version) is a website for posting user-generated quotes.
 The more viewed or well-received a quote is, the more accolades and notoriety the quote's author will receive.

-Currently tested on Google Chrome (only).
+Currently tested in Google Chrome (only).
 <br>
 v: 0.0.1
 url: http://ninjamine.herokuapp.com